pglen/hsencfs/README.md

 ##  The High Security encrypting File System.

-  Progress:

-  ...  some working parts; almost ready to deploy

-### Announcements / History

-        Tue 06.Jul.2021     dummy encryption is intercepted correctly Tue 06.Jul.2021     dummy encryption intercepted, working OK Tue 12.Apr.2022     started virtual based encryption (simpler algorithm) Tue 10.May.2022     real encryption operational
-        Tue 10.May.2022     hsaskpass.py ported, tested

  HSENCFS is a user space encrypting file system.
 Simple to set up, seamless to use, fast, safe, secure and maintenance free.
 It will encrypt data on the fly written to it, decrypt data read from it.

  HSENCFS uses only storage space for actual data stored, no pre-allocation needed.
 It is fast enough for real time Video Encryption.
 HSENCFS is classified as a variable key length encryption.

  An additional (and useful) feature is auditing.
 HSENCFS reports file access